tafri/roughWork/README.md

 # roughWork
-file name will reveal per se.
+funtionality will be revealed by file name per se.